-- (f) The Village and County may establish agreements separate from, or supplemental to, this IDP; the terms of which being for the purpose of either delaying, avoiding, or fixing a time-frame for annexation. - (g) Both municipalities favour periodic annexations involving smaller amounts of land occurring on an as-needed basis rather than a large and complex one-time annexation. - (h) No land in the IDP Area south of Highway 16 shall be subject to annexation for the life of this IDP (5 years). - (i) Each municipality shall collaboratively manage lands identified in the IDP suitable for municipal servicing and development to prevent or mitigate the impacts from land use and developments, which might unduly interfere with and create conflict with future urbanization. - (j) Both municipalities shall follow the annexation process as outlined in the Municipal Government Act current at the time an annexation application is made. - (k) In the event of annexation where land is not currently serviced by the Village, the Village may enter into a service agreement with the County for the existing municipal servicing on annexation lands. - (I) When the Village and County enter into an agreement to service land in the County, the agreement shall address annexation.
-When the municipalities adopt new agreements, the IDP and ICF shall be amended accordingly.
+- (g) Both municipalities favour periodic annexations involving smaller amounts of land occurring on an as-needed basis rather than a large and complex long-range annexation, which may limit interim development of lands in a proposed annexation area. - (h) No land in the IDP area south of Highway 16 shall be subject to annexation for the life of this IDP (5 years). - (i) Each municipality shall collaboratively manage lands identified in the IDP suitable for municipal servicing and development to prevent or mitigate the impacts from land use and developments, which might unduly interfere with and create conflict with future urbanization. - (j) Both municipalities shall follow the annexation process as outlined in the Municipal Government Act current at the time an annexation application is made. - (k) In the event of annexation where land is not currently serviced by the Village, the Village may enter into a service agreement with the County for the existing municipal servicing on annexation lands. - (I) When the Village and County enter into an agreement to service land in the County, the agreement shall address annexation.
+When new agreements are adopted by the municipalities, the IDP and ICF shall be amended accordingly.